christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

     https://archive.ph/2024.02.24-211636/https://newamericangovernment.org/ailink/802/),
     (Blogger,
     https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEiyDzxbNmb6Oj5aDWOknO84-hwkdkoi) \
-(d) John 8:44 in the New Testament, when Jesus speaks to the Pharisees,
+(c) John 8:44 in the New Testament, when Jesus speaks to the Pharisees,
     also refers to YHWH being the devil: "*You belong to your father, the devil, and you want to carry out your father's desires.
 He was a murderer from the beginning, not holding to the truth, for there is no truth in him.
 When he lies, he speaks his native language, for he is a liar and the father of lies."\
-(e) The author of the Book of Kings speaks about passing one's son and
+(d) The author of the Book of Kings speaks about passing one's son and
     daughter through fire (II Kings 16:3 [son], 17:17, 21:6 [son].
     II Kings 23:10 speaks about "passing one's son or daughter through fire to Moloch.".\
-(f) There are multiple sections in the Torah, Midrash, and Talmud that
+(e) There are multiple sections in the Torah, Midrash, and Talmud that
     condone cannibalism and eating their enemies: Bava Batra, II Samuel 161:8, Isiah 51:4, Midrash Leviticus Rabbi 13:3. "*And Rabba says that Rabbi Yoḥanan says: In the future, the Holy One, Blessed be He,